amalChandran/trail-android/README.md

     android:layout_height="match_parent"/>
 </FrameLayout>
 ```
-In your activity, create routes with three predefined styles as of now(PATH, ARC and DASH).
+In your activity, create routes with three predefined styles as of now.

 ```
-mMap.setOnMapLoadedCallback(() -> {
     Route normalRoute = new Route.Builder(mRouteOverlayView)
         .setRouteType(RouteType.PATH)
         .setCameraPosition(mMap.getCameraPosition())